-Interior Secretary Ryan Zinke is reportedly backing off of plans to end the "Every Kid in a Park" program, which gives fourth graders and their families free passes (pictured) for national parks and other public lands.
+The "Every Kid in a Park" program, which gives fourth graders and their families free access to national parks and other public lands, will reportedly be extended for another year.

 Days after it was reported Interior Secretary Ryan Zinke planned to end "Every Kid in a Park," which gives fourth graders and their families free access to national parks and other public lands, the program is expected to be renewed for another year.